South African Walnuts are produced near Aliwal North in the Free State.

 Rising demand for healthy food has resulted in a rapid expansion of the area under tree nut production in South Africa.
-The country’s diverse climatic conditions favours the production of a wide range of tree nuts, such as pecan nuts, almonds, pistachios and walnuts, with South Africa competing with Australia for the title of the world’s largest macadamia producer.
+The country’s diverse climatic conditions favours the production of a wide range of tree nuts in South Africa, such as pecan nuts, almonds, pistachios and walnuts, with South Africa competing with Australia for the title of the world’s largest macadamia producer.

 South Africa is the third largest international producer of pecan nuts, but volumes are quite insignificant as the United States and Mexico, together, account for roughly 90% of the global production....more